 Hi, this is Curtis Schmitt interrupting the panel discussion for just a moment.
-If you’ve enjoyed this episode, I’d like to invite you to check out IPM’s Learn library on our website.
+If you’ve enjoyed this episode, I’d like to invite you to check out IPM’s Nonprofit Resource Library on our website.
 There you’ll find lots of additional free resources like whitepapers, infographics, and blog articles.

 One resource we recommend for listeners of this podcast episode is our whitepaper entitled How to Build an Army of Activists.
 In it, you’ll learn the three steps to creating an effective advocacy strategy for your nonprofit.

-You can download this whitepaper and more at ipmadvancement.com/learn.
+You can download this whitepaper and more at ipmadvancement.com/resources.
 Now let’s return to today’s panel discussion on 2020 Election Year Strategies for Nonprofit Advocacy.

 Build Your List and Track Response

 Curtis: So before we do takeaways, is there anything that hasn’t come up yet in our conversation that the panel thinks is important for nonprofits to consider regarding advocacy during an election year?